 What is Kawasaki disease and who gets it?

-Kawasaki disease is an uncommon condition that mainly affects children aged under 5 years.
+It is an uncommon condition that mainly affects children aged under 5 years.
 It most commonly affects children aged 18-24 months.
 It causes various symptoms throughout the body (listed below).
 Kawasaki disease was first described in the 1960s by a Japanese doctor named Tomisaku Kawasaki.
 Since then cases have been reported in many countries.

 A high temperature (fever) which lasts more than five days is usual.
 In addition, at least four of the following normally develop: